-Long before the modern smartphone revolution triggered by the arrival of the iPhone in July 2007, pioneerinh companies of old drove an earlier revolution by introducing the world to mobile phones.
+Long before the modern smartphone revolution triggered by the arrival of the iPhone in July 2007, pioneering companies of old drove an earlier revolution by introducing the world to mobile phones.

-Some of these old cell phone companies are still around and kicking dust till today, and you will perhaps be surprised to know that some of your favourite smartphone brands today are ancestors that have been around since the 80s.
+Some of these old cell phone companies are still around and kicking dust till today, and you will perhaps be surprised to know that some of your favourite smartphone manufacturers today are ancestors that have been around since the 1980s.

-I like to refer to the 80s companies as the 1st generation brands.
-A second generation of phone brands came on stream in the 90s and early 2000s.
-Lastly, I classify brands that arrived after 2007 as 3rd generation mobile brands.
+I like to refer to the 80s companies as the 1st generation cell phone companies.
+A second generation of phone manufacturers came on stream in the 90s and early 2000s.
+Lastly, I classify cell phone companies that arrived after 2007 as 3rd generation mobile manufacturers.

 Table of Contents

 The Old Cell Phone Companies That Your Parents And Grandparents Used

 The first Alcatel mobile phone was made in 1996 when Alcatel started out as a French brand.
 Yes; that was a long time before the modern Alcatel Mobile came into being in 2004 as a joint venture between Alcatel-Lucent and Chinese TCL Corporation.
 In 205, the joint venture was done away with and Alcatel Mobile became a full subsidiary of TCL Corporation.

 I owned two models during the years of the original Alcatel, Alcatel 311, and Alcatel Idol 3.

 BlackBerry was initially known for making email pages, but in 2003, the first BlackBerry smartphone was announced, and so the Canadian company began its journey into the world of cell phones.
 It went on to achieve fame and acclaim, before it hit years of decline.